Index154/slideshow-gallery/README.md

 ## Installation
-Disclaimer: The app has not been tested on any systems besides Windows 10.
 1. Go to the releases page and download the setup for the latest version
 2. Run the setup with your normal user.
 Do not run it as admin - The installation is user-based
 3. Done.
 Launch the app through the desktop or start menu shortcuts

 # Detailed functionality